Last Updated: 30th January, 2024

 - BankWest: $10,000 per annum.

-- Specialist fixed rate lenders: Unlimited additional repayments and redraw as long as the loan account is not closed completely.
+- Specialist fixed-rate lenders: Unlimited additional repayments and redraw as long as the loan account isn’t closed completely.
 Please refer to our page about fixed rates with unlimited extra repayments.

 Different banks use different names for their break costs.
-Some common names include economic costs, exit fees, early repayment adjustment or prepayment fees.
-Often your bank will not know what you are talking about unless you use their terminology:
+Some common names include economic costs, exit fees, early repayment adjustment, or prepayment fees.
+Here are some terminologies used by the major lender across Australia:

 - Commonwealth Bank (CBA): Early repayment adjustment (ERA).